pimplibence/beagle/docs/application.md

 2. Create a Container instance (see /docs/container)
 3. Load Providers
     - at this step you can configure providers with ***this.env***
-4. Configuring Itself
+4. Initializing Itself
-    - call @appConfigurator() methods in application.
+    - call @appInitializer() methods in application.
-5. Initializing providers
+5. Configuring providers
     - initialize and run provider lifecycle (see /docs/container)
-6. Initializing Itself
+6. Configuring Itself
-    - call @appInitializer() methods in application.
+    - call @appConfigurator() methods in application.

 > There is an example for a fully configured and mocked application